Significant Contribution to Food Safety Award

 The winner will receive a trophy and a 12-month membership to the NZIFST.

-The award will be presented at the NZIFST AGM and Awards on 18 August 2020 – this is expected to be in a "hybrid hub format" via Zoom.
+The award will be presented at the NZIFST AGM and Awards at a date to be confirmed (pending COVID-19 Alert Levels) – this is expected to be in a "hybrid hub format" via Zoom.

 Previous award winners